-One AONB occurs within Denbighshire and neighbouring Flintshire - The Clwydian Range - designated in 1985.
+One AONB occurs within Denbighshire and neighbouring Flintshire and Wrexham - The Clwydian Range and Dee Valley - designated in 1985 and extended in 2012.
 For more information on this area, visit: www.clwydianrangeaonb.org.uk.

 National Parks

 Large areas designated by law to conserve and enhance their special landscape qualities whilst promoting public enjoyment of them and having regard for the social and economic well being of those living within them.
 They have their own Authorities which control development.